Ms. Liew's Class

 The Wrong Way to Use Your Phone When Studying:

 When it is time to sit down and do your homework, your phone is not your friend.
 If your phone is sitting beside you while you study, it will be a constant distraction.
 Whether it is the temptation to play just one more level of Zombie Candy Birds or to reply to the text that your friend just sent, acknowledge that you are human, that you are weak and that you will not be able to resist.
-Every time you fail to resist temptation, you get distracted from your homework, and every time this happens, it takes you that much longer to get things done and makes you that much more likely to forget everything that you are trying to learn.
+Every time you give into that temptation, you get distracted from your homework, and it takes you longer to get things done and makes you more likely to forget what you are trying to learn.

-Think that you are awesome at multitasking, so your phone (or TV or whatever) is not a distraction?
+Think that you are awesome at multitasking, so your phone is not a distraction?
 THINK AGAIN!
 Our brains are incapable of multitasking.
 We can only focus on one task at a time.
 When we perform several tasks at once, we perform all of them more poorly than if we were to focus on one at a time.
-Studies show that those who study while surrounded by distractions, like phones or loud music, have difficulty accurately recalling what they learned the next day.
+Studies show that those who study while surrounded by distractions, like phones or loud music, have difficulty remembering what they learned the next day.

 The Right Way to Use Your Phone When Studying:

-1. Use it as an agenda: Use the built-in notes app or another app to help you keep track of assignments.
+1. Use it as a day planner: Download an app to help you keep track of assignments and daily tasks.

-5. Use it to get in the right frame of mind for studying: Many studies support the benefits of practicing mindfulness to calm your mind, increase your focus and improve your grades.
-Many apps will lead you through guided meditations to help you calm your mind before beginning your homework.
+5. Use it to get in the right frame of mind for studying: Many apps offer guided meditations to help you calm your mind, focus better, and improve your grades.

 Picture